 The Yard Supervisor is responsible for the sorting and bulk storage facilities, weighbridge, waste transfer station and the yard in general.
-Safe working procedures are in place to ensure compliance with the Waste Management Licence and best industry practice.
+Safe working procedures are in place to ensure compliance with the site's Waste Management Permit and best industry practice.